Skip to content

 For more details and end-to-end examples, refer to JS/TS.

-If you need to integrate with other models/frameworks, such as DeepSeek, Ollama, LangChain, Dify, etc., refer to Langfuse Official Documentation for Configuration.
+If you need to integrate other models/frameworks, such as DeepSeek, Ollama, LangChain, Dify, etc., refer to the Langfuse Official Complete Documentation for configuration.

 Application List

-In the Application List, you can view the application name, call count, error rate, total token count, P50/P75 duration, and other information.
+In the Application List, you can view information such as the application name, call count, error rate, total tokens, P50/P75 duration, etc.

 You can manage the list through the following operations: